HenrikBengtsson/startup/README.md

 ```sh
 $ R_STARTUP_DEBUG=TRUE R
 ```
-This is will give informative messages during startup on which files are included and why.
+This is will give timestamped messages during startup on which files are included.

 ## Conditional file names